Given the present circumstances (COVID-19) I feel it's the perfect time to say what otherwise would be ignored.

 Almost all modern world problems have its roots in a few fundamental big ones: overpopulation and contamination.
 The second is in part a consequence of the first; if we were just a million around the globe perhaps we could preserve some of our habits.
 But we were already four million in 10,000 BC and currently we are 7.8 billion.
 The problem that exponential population growth means has been amplified by the exponential technological development; only one individual has more destructive power today than a whole army centuries ago, even if we were only a million, without a conscious, responsible use of technology we wouldn't make a difference.
 Technological change boosts the more destructive aspect of overpopulation, that is globalization.

-If my dear neighbor does all of that just for fun imagine what producers do.
-The point of this whole example is the following important conclusion: do you think agricultural and stock aggressive production practices obey to population food needs?
-Wake up!
-The reason stock is crowded in feedlots, what means millions of acres of corn and soy monoculture around the world (with deforestation and plagues as some of the consequences,) is no more than competitive pricing.
+It suffices an example related to one of the most important of our needs: food.
+Agricultural and stock aggressive production practices don't obey to population food needs.
+The reason stock is crowded in feedlots, what means millions of acres of corn and soy monoculture around the world, with deforestation and plagues among the consequences, is no more than competitive pricing.

-As I said, overpopulation goes hand in hand with another determining factor, globalization, which isn't a recent problem either, it started with the discovery of America.
-The effects of globalization increased as our resources and technology developed, especially transport and communications.
-Following my same everyday-life-example approach I could point how the monk parakeet has become a plague in Barcelona city last years, of course this parrot is not a plague at his place of origin, Argentina.
-Moving species from here to there is one the most obvious ways to generate plagues as well as the one I mentioned earlier, monoculture; an epidemic is nothing but a plague at microbial level, does someone need a degree in science to get the idea?
+The effects of globalization increased as our resources and technology developed, especially in transport and communications.
+Besides monoculture, moving species from here to there is another obvious way to generate a plague; an epidemic is nothing but a plague at microbial level, does someone need a degree in science to get the idea?
 Technological development is something positive in itself, but in a world where money is the only goal in mind it just comes to increase human capacity for destruction; whatever helps to increment the already existent big gap between human ability to modify the environment and the ability of nature to restore the balance will make the problem worse.

 The “end of the world” won't come so easily.
 To those who expected nature would get rid of us I'm sorry to make them notice it's being late already.
 It won't arrive some mature extraterrestrial culture to educate us, menacing with extermination if we don't behave.
 What will actually happen is what has been happening so far without most people assuming it, specially in the late centuries, that our environment will continue gradually degrading to a less healthy version.
 So, what do you do or suggest to do about it?